g1a/composer-test-scenarios/README.md

   - To do a **highest** test, set `DEPENDENCIES=highest`.
   - To do a **lowest** test, set `DEPENDENCIES=lowest`.
   - To do a **current** test, set `DEPENCENCIES=lock`, or leave it undefined.
+- Install the scenario to test using the `.scenarios.lock/install` script, as shown in [example .travis.yml](example.travis.yml).

 With this setup, all that you need to do to create your scenarios is to run `composer update`.
 Commit the entire contents of the generated `scenarios` directory.
 Thereafter, every subsequent time that you run `composer update`, your scenario lock files will also be brought up to date.
 Commit the changes to your scenarios directory whenever you commit your updated `composer.lock` file.